ToufikAmmoura/ah-bonus-findr/README.md

 ### method
 - we can grab the fulltitle attributes of the unloaded article tiles with a simple GET request and XPATH

+## coop

+### analysis
+- they use a API call which returns a JSON with the article titles that are in discount
+- API call contains the date of today

+### method
+- I can recreate the API call and extract the right data

 ## todos
 - simplify the albert heijn gql query to only ask the data we need
 - ah request code needs a function that updates the date variables to the ones of this week